flsworld/comment-rick-n-morty/README.md

 * \d+ - list all tables (relations) in the current database
 * \d character - describe the character table and the associated columns

-See if everything's fine (non-empty table) with a raw SQL
+See if everything's fine (non-empty table) with a raw SQL query

 ```sql
     SELECT * FROM character_episode;